 To Make the BBQ Sauce

-- Add 1 tablespoon of olive oil to a 2.5 or 3 quart, non-stick saucepan set on medium heat.
+- Add olive oil to a 2.5 or 3 quart, non-stick saucepan set on medium heat.
 Once the oil is heated, add the chopped bell pepper and onion to the saucepan.

-- Next, sauté the bell pepper and onion for 4 minutes - stirring constantly with a wooden or silicone spoon/spatula - until they are lightly brown.
+- Next, sauté the bell pepper and onion for 4 minutes – stirring constantly until they are lightly brown.
 Add chopped garlic to mixture and sauté 30 seconds or until the garlic is fragrant.

 - Add all of the remaining ingredients, and mix well.